ozydingo/belongs_to_hierarchy/README.md

 end
 ```

+Note that, as a polymorphic association, the `:as` keyword is required.

+Now, `project.tags` will retrieve *all* tags attached to that project, any of its folders, and any of their documents.

 ### Hierarchy order

 You could also choose to define the resource hierarchy in the other order.
-In this mode, rather than `Project.tags` returning all the tags belonging to it or its sub-hierarchy, we want `Document.tags` to return the tags of itself and its hierarchy superiors.
+That is, maybe you actually want `document.tags` to return all tags associated with that document, its folder, or its project.
+Easy:

 ```ruby
 class Project < ActiveRecord::Base